 The only exception to the Breach Notification Rule is if the data was properly encrypted.
 If, for example, a properly encrypted device containing PHI goes missing, then there is a low probability that the data will be accessible by an unauthorized user.
 In this case, a breach will not have to be reported under the provisions of the Breach Notification Rule.
 However, it is crucial that all HIPAA covered entities and business associates read the standards outlined in the regulation to determine the proper level of HIPAA encryption for different modes of data storage and transmission.

-If a covered entity does not execute a Business Associate Agreement with a third party vendor with whom they share PHI, both organizations are leaving themselves exposed to significant risk of HIPAA violations.
+If a covered entity does not execute a business associate agreement with a third party vendor with whom they share PHI, both organizations are leaving themselves exposed to significant risk of HIPAA violations, which shows the importance of HIPAA compliance for software vendors.

 A HIPAA Compliant Cloud Will Save You Money